Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Introduction

 As shown in Ref.~\cite{Rahat:2020mio}, the total $CP$ asymmetry is always vanishing in unflavored leptogenesis and leptogenesis can only proceed when the lepton flavor effects are relevant, i.e., $T \lesssim 10^{12}$ $\text{GeV}$.
 Ref. \cite{Rahat:2020mio} also shows that a symmetric familon VEV configuration to generate the Majorana mass entries of the right-handed neutrinos cannot lead to a successful leptogenesis.
 Hence, we focus on the next simplest scenario where one component of the familon VEV is lifted by a factor $f \neq 1$.
 Since the masses of all the right-handed neutrinos are related, this allows us to identify a unique quasi-degenerate mass pair consisting of the heaviest right-handed neutrinos in the spectrum, for which resonant leptogenesis is viable.
 It turns out that the fourth right-handed neutrino warranted to explain the neutrino observables is also crucial for viable resonant leptogenesis within this scenario.

 Imposing the resonance condition that the mass difference between the resonant pairs is of the order of their average decay width, we derive lower bounds on the right-handed neutrino mass spectrum as a function of the factor $f$.
 Nontrivially, we also obtain upper bounds on right-handed neutrino mass spectrum for large $f$.
 This upper bound appears due to the existence of lighter right-handed neutrinos which can wash out the asymmetry generated by the heavier quasi-degenerate pair.
 Since all the parameters are related at resonance, we are able to plot the mixing elements of right-handed neutrinos with active neutrinos as function of their masses.
 Interestingly, some of the parameter space is constrained by the Big Bang Nucleosynthesis (BBN) observables while the rest would be interesting for experiments searching for heavy neutral leptons (such as SHiP \cite{Bonivento:2013jag, SHiP:2018xqw, Gorbunov:2020rjx} and DUNE \cite{Ballett:2019bgd, Abi:2020evt}).
-As shown in Ref.~\cite{Klaric:2020lov}, there is some overlap in the parameter space between resonant leptogenesis from oscillation and from decay, though in the latter case the required mass splitting of quasi-degenerate right-handed neutrinos is required to be much smaller.
-We will leave the study of the former possibility for the future.

 This paper is organized as follows.
 In Sec. \ref{sec2}, we review the motivation for and the key features of the $SU(5)\times \mathcal{T}_{13}$ model.
 Conditions for resonant leptogenesis are discussed in Sec. \ref{sec3}, and further specifications of resonant leptogenesis in the context of the $SU(5)\times \mathcal{T}_{13}$ framework are detailed in Sec. \ref{sec:resonantasym}.
-Our results and experimental constraints are presented in Sec. \ref{sec:results}, and finally we conclude in Sec. \ref{sec6}.
+Our results and experimental constraints are presented in Sec. \ref{sec:results}, and finally we conclude in Sec. \ref{sec6}. \reply{In App. \ref{app:VEV}, we discuss other possible choices of flavon VEV configurations of the model while in App. \ref{app:density_matrix}, we collect the density matrix equations that we use in the regime when $M \lesssim T_{sph}$.}